AppThreat/chennai/README.md

 - For binary / APK / IPA analysis: `blint` on PATH (`uv tool install blint` or `pip install blint[extended]`), plus LLVM for disassembly and the Android SDK for full APK depth.
 Override with `BLINT_CMD`.
 - Java 23 or newer if running the engine via the JAR fallback distribution (atom mode only).
 - At least 4GB of available memory for the TUI and engine together.
 Larger codebases may need more.
 The non-atom backends (rusi, golem, dosai, blint) do not require the Scala engine.

-All standalone backends are resolved from their `*_CMD` environment variable first, then from PATH; if a backend is missing, chennai prints a clear install hint and falls back to a shell-only agent rather than crashing.
-The container image below bundles every backend.

 ## Installation